IBM/hyperprotect/tutorials/vault-kmip-fs9200.md

    Recovery key initialized with 5 key shares and a key threshold of 3.
 Please securely distribute the key shares printed above.
    ```
-   Unseal Vault with any 3 of the recovery keys with this command:
+   Make a note of the *Initial Root Token* and Unseal Vault with any 3 of the recovery keys with this command:
    ```
    ./vault unseal <unseal-key>
    ```